derwaro/derwaro.github.io/content/posts/Change-Keyboard-Layout-ipad.md

 Since I normally only used it for passive consuming I never had the urge to find out.
 Until now.
 So I set out for searching the Internet for a solution, but never found a satisfying solution.
 To make things short, I recorded this little video to showcase how to switch between the set layout: press and hold the little world symbol on the virtual keyboard and then slide up to select the desired/needed layout.
 ![Switch Layout on the iPad Keyboard](/img/ipadkeyboardswitcher.gif#center)

+*Edit: I since found the right page on [Apple Support](https://support.apple.com/guide/ipad/add-or-change-keyboards-ipad1aa5a19a/ipados).
+Searching stuff really became a hit and miss thing.